luau-lang/rfcs/docs/type-constraints-on-generic-parameters.md

 The design given on the Drawbacks section is indicative of another way of designing the system so that it plays nicely with the current type checker, however, this leads generics in a place where they have nowhere to belong to.

 However an implementation that could benefit of the enforcing type constraints on generic functions is that of the require-like function, a possible implementation without type constraints would be marginally less type safe, as we would need to first cast into any to do any conversion into the type `T`.
 In the case this can be avoided, there could be room for improvement on Luau internals in what relates to native code generation, allowing it to generate performant native versions for functions that fit the type constraint, which could be benefitial overall.

-With it aside, it could also allow for factories such as `Instance.new("ProximityPrompt")` to be improved and be more explicit, into a syntax like `Instance.new<ProximityPrompt>()`, and instead of using a string, it could use a type, enforced by the type checker, and not allowing users to make silly mistakes such as adding an incorrect `string` and at runtime causing a problem.
-However, a modification as massive as this one not make it, as it would essentially modify this specific function deeply, and break a lots of code, and the the C API would need to be modified to allow types to be read at runtime for fields, methods and names, essentially adding reflection, something that even though can be highly useful, would increase the complexity of the VM, the compiler and every aspect of the language as well as potentially decreasing performance.